Programme*

 Facilitator, Tracey Sim

-Stream 2: Equity, Diversity & Inclusion (General Library)
+Stream 2: Equity, Diversity & Inclusion

 "This is a designated area for Māori and Pasifika Students.
 Thank you”.
 New Zealand’s Prime Minister Christopher Luxon believed this sign was “totally inappropriate”.
 We beg to differ (long format)